algolia/docsearch/README.md

 ### Advanced styling

-If you want to do heavily change the way results are displayed, you might find it easier to directly edit the `scss` files in this repository.
+If you want to do heavy changes to the way results are displayed, you might find it easier to directly edit the `scss` files in this repository.

 [`_variables.scss`][18]